PrimeEnergy Resources (PNRG)

 nullAI Analysis | Feedback

-Mr. Drimal has served as President and Chief Executive Officer of PrimeEnergy Resources Corporation since October 1987, and also holds the position of Chairman of the Board.
-He holds similar positions with the company's subsidiaries.
-Mr. Drimal is a graduate of the University of Maryland and Cumberland School of Law at Samford University.
+Charles E. Drimal Jr. has served as the President and Chief Executive Officer of PrimeEnergy Resources Corporation since October 1987.
+He also holds the position of Chairman of the Board of Directors and holds similar positions with the Company's subsidiaries.
+Mr. Drimal has been the President of PrimeEnergy Management Corporation, a subsidiary of PrimeEnergy Resources Corporation, since May 1983.
+He is a graduate of the University of Maryland and Samford University School of Law and is a retired member of the New York State Bar.
+He effectively controls 80% of the company's shares.

-Beverly A. Cummings Executive Vice President, Treasurer and Chief Financial Officer
+Beverly A. Cummings Executive Vice President, Chief Financial Officer, Treasurer, Principal Financial Officer & Director

 Virginia M. Forese Corporate Secretary

-Ms. Forese serves as the Corporate Secretary for PrimeEnergy Resources Corporation.
+Virginia M. Forese serves as the Corporate Secretary of PrimeEnergy Resources Corporation.
+She also holds the role of Human Resources Officer.

 AI Analysis | Feedback